markbdean01/claude-terminal-bridge/README.md

 1. **From your iPhone**, anywhere in the world, you connect through Tailscale to your Pi
 2. **Open this terminal interface** and tell Claude Code: *"Build me a Python Flask app that does X, and make it work on iPhone exactly like this terminal app"*
 3. **Claude Code builds the app around itself** - creating new features and interfaces
-4. **Walking down the street**, you decide to add a feature and tell Claude Code through this terminal
+4. **Walking down the street**, you decide to add a feature and **speak directly to your phone** using iOS speech-to-text - no typing required
 5. **The feature magically appears** in your app ecosystem

+### The Speech-to-Text Reality
+What makes this particularly interesting is that you can literally **develop by talking**.
+Using iPhone's speech-to-text, you can:
+- Walk down the street and say "Add a weather widget to the home screen"
+- Dictate complex code requirements while commuting
+- Debug issues by describing what you're seeing verbally
+- Refine features through natural conversation with Claude Code

+No keyboard, no laptop - just your voice and your phone creating real applications.

 ### Why This Is Revolutionary
 - **Self-modifying system** - The AI agent builds and modifies its own environment